 Analytic framework

 The hierarchical analytic framework was devised to address key clinical effectiveness questions in a staged manner, to enable an efficient trial design that controls overall “family-wise” Type 1 error rate.
 The trial will determine whether alpha2-agonists are superior to current practice but also, if superiority is found, which agent is more clinically effective.
 We propose three analytic stages, where progression to hypothesis testing in sequential stages is dependent on preceding results (see figure 1).
-A detailed justification and explanation of these stages is included in the statistical analysis plan (see supplementary material).
+A detailed justification and explanation of these stages is included in the statistical analysis plan (see supplementary file 2).

 Further details regarding the original rationale for the study design and formation of the sample size calculations have been presented elsewhere(27).